 D. Protections of Students' Rights for Surveys, Analysis, or Evaluation - 20 USC §1232h 1. submit to In accordance with 20 USC §1232h(b) no student shall be required, as part of any applicable program, to a survey, analysis, or evaluation, without prior consent, that reveals information concerning: a.
 Political affiliations or beliefs of the student or the student's parent; b.
 Mental and psychological problems of the student or the student's family; c.
 Sex behavior or attitudes; d.
 Illegal, anti-social, self-incriminating, or demeaning behavior; e.
-Critical appraisals of other individuals with whom the student has close family relationships; f. ministers Legally recognized privileged and analogous relationships, such as those of lawyers, physicians, and s; g.
-Religious practices, affiliations, or beliefs of the student or student's parent; or h. receiving Income, (other than that required by law to determine eligibility for participation in a program or for g financial assistance under a program).
-2. Parents' or Emancipated Students' Right to Opt Out - 20 USC \$1232h(c)(2) © Copyrio yht 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500 a. emancipa The district shall provide notice and offer an opportunity for parents to opt their student out or for ated students to opt out of participation in the following activities: (1) the purpo purpose).
-Activities involving the collection, disclosure, or use of personal information collected from students for ose of marketing or for selling that information (or otherwise providing that information to others for that (2) The administration of any survey containing one or more of the items listed in D.1. above.
-(3) Any nonemergency, invasive physical examination or screening that is: (a) Required as a condition of attendance; (b) Administered by the school and scheduled by the school in advance; and (c) Not necessary to protect the immediate health and safety of the student, or of other students.
-The district shall directly notify parents at least annually at the beginning of the school year of the specific simate dates during the school year when activities described in D.2.a. above are scheduled or expected to aled in accordance with 20 USC §1232h(c)(2)(B). © Copyrig ht 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500 a.
-The provisions of 20 USC \$1232h do not apply to the collection, disclosure, or use of personal information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions, such as the following:
+Critical appraisals of other individuals with whom the student has close family relationships; f. ministers; Legally recognized privileged and analogous relationships, such as those of lawyers, physicians, and g.
+Religious practices, affiliations, or beliefs of the student or student's parent; or h. receiving Income, (other than that required by law to determine eligibility for participation in a program or for financial assistance under a program).
+2. Parents' or Emancipated Students' Right to Opt Out - 20 USC §1232h(c)(2) © Copyrigh nt 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500

+PROGRAM 2415.05/page 5 of 7 Student Surveys, Analysis, and/or Evaluations, Examinations, Testing, or Treatment a.
+The district shall provide notice and offer an opportunity for parents to opt their student out or for emancipated students to opt out of participation in the following activities: (1) Activities involving the collection, disclosure, or use of personal information collected from students for the purpose of marketing or for selling that information (or otherwise providing that information to others for that purpose).
+(2) The administration of any survey containing one or more of the items listed in D.1. above.
+(3) Any nonemergency, invasive physical examination or screening that is: (a) Required as a condition of attendance; (b) Administered by the school and scheduled by the school in advance; and (c) Not necessary to protect the immediate health and safety of the student, or of other students. b.
+The district shall directly notify parents at least annually at the beginning of the school year of the specific or approximate dates during the school year when activities described in D.2.a. above are scheduled or expected to be scheduled in accordance with 20 USC §1232h(c)(2)(B). © Copyright 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500